Lime Kiln Point State Park

-Lime Kiln Point State Park is a 36-acre day-use park set on the west side of San Juan Island.
-The park is considered one of the best places in the world to view whales from a land-based facility.
+Also known as Whale Watch Park, Lime Kiln Point State Park is a 36-acre day-use park with an iconic lighthouse set on the west side of San Juan Island.
+The park is considered one of the best places in the world to view whales from land.
+The shoreline viewpoint is about a 300-yard walk from the parking lot, restrooms, and seasonal interpretive center.
 Orca whales are common in the waters off Lime Kiln.
 The park, which features a richly diverse environment, includes the remnants and landscapes of a history filled with change, along the rocky shoreline and through the wooded uplands.
-Minke whales, orcas, porpoises, seals, sea lions, otters and bald eagles cruise the shoreline.
+Minke whales, porpoises, seals, sea lions, otters and bald eagles also cruise the shoreline.
 The lighthouse was built in 1919 and still serves as a navigational beacon for ships in the Haro Strait.
 Interpretive programs, an interpretive center with gift shop and lighthouse tours are available during the summer months.